-7.1.2 - Installing the Nymi Agent Silently
+7.2.2 - Performing a Silent Nymi Agent Installation or Update

 Install the Nymi Agent application, which is included in the Nymi Runtime installation package, on a machine in the environment.

 When you install the Nymi Runtime software, you can choose to install the Nymi Agent application only.